Sew In Weft Method vs. Other Methods

 • Great for Thin Hair: Adds volume without stressing individual strands

-However, if the braids are too tight, sew-in hair extensions can cause traction alopecia (hair loss from tension).
+However, if the braids are too tight, sew-in hair extensions can cause traction alopecia3 (hair loss from tension).
 That’s why proper installation by a professional is crucial.

 2. Sew In Weft vs. Other Hair Methods